Topology Graph (graphviz) Output Module

 • outputs.graphs.node_address_labels – add node loopback IP addresses or IP addresses of the first interface (for hosts) to node labels.

-You could specify these attributes in your topology file, in per-user topology defaults, or in system defaults (more details).
-You could also specify them with -s parameter of netlab create command (more details).
-The system defaults in netlab release 1.2.4 are included below:
+You could specify these attributes in your topology file (where you would have to prefix them with defaults), in per-user topology defaults, or with environment variables (even more details).
+You could also specify them with the -s parameter of the netlab create command, yet again prefixed with defaults (more details).

 outputs: